DianaNerualNetwork/DianaNerualNetwork.github.io/_pages/about.md

 - Digital holography and its multidimensional imaging applications
 - Segmentation model with multi modalities input

+I also maintain an open and receptive attitude towards a wide range of topics related to multi-modal foundation model in medical images.
+Should you have any ideas or topics you wish to discuss, please feel free to reach out to me via email at any time.

 # 🔥 News
 - *2023.06*: &nbsp;🎉🎉  Awarded title of Outstanding graduate of Wuhan University of Technology.